Media Training Manual on Gender Equality for the Asia Pacific Region

 TARSHI works to expand sexual and reproductive choices in people’s lives in an effort to enable them to enjoy lives of dignity, free from fear, infection, and reproductive and sexual health problems.
 TARSHI’s work on sexuality is from an affirmative and rights-based perspective.
 TARSHI is based in India.

-The YP Foundation was established as a youth-led and – run organization, with the idea that all young people are in different phases and stages of their lives where they have different and limited levels of learning.
-The organization aims to strengthen young people’s engagement with policy-making at local, national, regional and international levels and strengthening young people’s advocacy and information at the community level.
+The YP Foundation is a youth-led and -run organisation, with the aim to strengthen young people’s engagement with policy-making at local, national, regional and international levels and strengthening young people’s advocacy and information at the community level.
+The foundation is based in India.

 Established in 2001, the Faculty of Postgraduate Studies at the University of Health Sciences, Vientiane Capital City, Laos, is responsible for higher education of public health-related fields.
-They are based in Lao PDR.
+The university is based in Lao PDR.

 The Federation of Reproductive Health Associations is a federation of 13 member associations, and was established in 1958.
 They work on family planning and responsible parenthood, promoting and supporting effective family planning, and sexual and reproductive health services.
 FRHAM is based in Malaysia.